Baverne/comfyUI-TiledWan/README.md

 ## Limitations

-Even if one can achieve rather good consistency with this workflow, the Wan2.1 vace model do suffer from poor definiton and "cartoonish" outputs sometimes.
+Even if one can achieve rather good consistency with this workflow, the Wan2.1 vace model does suffer from poor definition and "cartoonish" outputs sometimes.
 Increasing spatial tiles number can help sometimes but might lead to model cluelessness over proper context.
 Indeed Wan2.1 is meant to be provided meaningful frames.

-## Aknowledgemeents
+## Acknowledgements

 The workflow was inspired by [Mickmumpitz's](https://www.patreon.com/posts/shoot-entire-ai-127894905?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link).

-The node set inlcudes two modified [lquesada's](https://github.com/lquesada/ComfyUI-Inpaint-CropAndStitch) nodes and one from [comfy_extras](https://github.com/comfyanonymous/ComfyUI) all of them licensed under GNU GENERAL PUBLIC LICENSE Version 3.
+The node set includes two modified [lquesada's](https://github.com/lquesada/ComfyUI-Inpaint-CropAndStitch) nodes and one from [comfy_extras](https://github.com/comfyanonymous/ComfyUI), all of them licensed under GNU GENERAL PUBLIC LICENSE Version 3.

 # License
 GNU GENERAL PUBLIC LICENSE Version 3, see [LICENSE](LICENSE)